tizonia/docker-tizonia/README.md

 pulseaudio --load=module-native-protocol-tcp --exit-idle-time=-1 --daemon
 ```

-You should now be able to utilize the docker container to route audio from the docker container
+You should now be able to utilize the `docker-tizonia` script to route audio from the docker
-to the host machine!
+container to the host machine!

 # License